Hua-Zhou/Hua-Zhou.github.io/teaching/st758-2013fall/syllabus.md

 ### Final Grade

-Letter grade will be assigned based on the final score.
+Letter grade will be assigned based on the final score: 60% homework + 20% project + 20% final.

 ### Academic Integrity